AliIzadii/ToDoApplication/README.md

 ## Features

 - **Authentication**:
   - User registration and login via an **API** (Not using Firebase Authentication.
-See this [project](https://github.com/AliIzadii/ShopApplication) for working with Firebase Authentication).
+See this [project](https://github.com/AliIzadii/ShopApplication) if you want to work with Firebase Authentication).
   - Error handling for authentication issues.
   - Sign-out functionality.